Exploring dark sector parameters in light of neutron star temperatures: Decays of dark boson

 \section{Decays of dark boson}

 Here we discuss the case of $V$ produced by DM annihilation. $V$ is usually produced in DM rich environment.
-If $V$ can subsequently scatter off the surrounding DMs multiple times, it could lose energy and be self-trapped.
+If $V$ can subsequently scatter off the surrounding DM multiple times, it could lose energy and be self-trapped.
 It then decays promptly as shown in Fig.~\ref{fig:V_self_trap}.
-However, such self-trapping effect is in general inefficient since $\chi V$ scattering length $\ell_{\chi V}$ is much larger than the thermal radius $r_{\rm th}$.
-Hence the scattering rate is much suppressed and irrelevant to the heating.
-We leave the detail discussions in Appendix~\ref{sec:V_in_NS}.
+However, such self-trapping effect is in general inefficient since the $\chi V$ scattering length $\ell_{\chi V}$ is much larger than the thermal radius $r_{\rm th}$.
+Hence the scattering rate is suppressed and irrelevant to the heating.
+We show detailed discussions in Appendix~\ref{sec:V_in_NS}.
 Another trapping is due to the scattering between $V$ and neutrons.
 On the other hand the relevant cross section is further suppressed by the factor $\tilde{\varepsilon}_Z^4$ and the scattering length is expected to be much larger than the NS radius.
 It is safe to omit this effect in our calculation as well.

-However, $V$ can decay into other SM particles before it propagates to the surface as long as the decay length $\ell_{{\rm dec}}$ is shorter than $R_{0}$.
-See Fig.~\ref{fig:V_decay}.
-The decay length is given by $\ell_{{\rm dec}}=v\gamma\tau_{{\rm dec}}$ with $v\equiv \sqrt{1-m_{V}^{2}/m_{\chi}^{2}}$ the velocity of $V$ and $\tau_{{\rm dec}}\equiv \Gamma_{V}^{-1}$ the lifetime of $V$ at rest where $\Gamma_V$ is the total decay width.
+However, $V$ can decay into other SM particles before it propagates to the surface as long as the decay length $\ell_{{\rm dec}}$ is shorter than $R_{0}$ (see Fig.~\ref{fig:V_decay}).
+The decay length is given by $\ell_{{\rm dec}}=v\gamma\tau_{{\rm dec}}$ with $v\equiv \sqrt{1-m_{V}^{2}/m_{\chi}^{2}}$ the velocity of $V$, and $\tau_{{\rm dec}}\equiv \Gamma_{V}^{-1}$ the lifetime of $V$ at rest where $\Gamma_V$ is the total decay width.
 Since $V$ is produced on shell, we do not consider $V$ decaying back to $\chi$ due to $m_{V}<m_{\chi}$.
 The probability for $V$ to convert into SM particles after a propagation distance $r$ is